Pacific Northwest University of Health Sciences College of Osteopathic Medicine - PNWU-COM

 First Year Class Matriculant's Selection Factors

 PNWU-COM requires applicants to have a bachelor’s, master’s, or doctoral degree from a regionally accredited college or university.
 Any undergraduate major is acceptable as long as prerequisites are passed and taken for credit at a regionally accredited college or university.
-Applicants must be U.S. citizens or hold a permanent resident visa.
+The minimum age to matriculate at PNWU is 18 years of age and the applicant must be a US Citizen, US permanent resident, have Deferred Action for Childhood Arrivals (DACA) status, or be granted asylum in the US.

 PNWU-COM considers all applicants for admission without respect to age, gender, sexual orientation, race, color, ethnicity, sex, marital status, religion, disabilities, gender identity, or national origin.
 Applicants are considered on their intellectual ability, scholastic achievement, leadership, maturity, record of community service, commitment and suitability to succeed in the study of osteopathic medicine.